sagivo/readme/README.md

 ### Good to know about me

+Short history: I started as a software engineer after (and while) my CS degree.
+I worked in healthcare, entertainment and gaming companies.
+I also started 3 companies across Israel, Brazil and the US.
+I lead engineering teams at my startups, RBI and Facebook.
+At Facebook I worked on the Facebook stories product, reaching billion users at scale.

 -   I’m originally from Israel so while I speak Hebrew, Georgian, Arabic and Spanish - English is not my main language.
 I might slip sometimes, write an email with a spelling mistake, typo or grammatical error.
 Please don’t hesitate to correct me, I will appreciate it.
 When we communicate, things can get lost in translation.
 If you find something is not clear enough - please ask me to clarify.

 -   [According to my wife] I have a grumpy look.
 I’m not grumpy it’s just my face and there’s not much I can do about it.
 You can be rest assured it has nothing to do with you or the company.
 If I’m working with you it means I like it and I’m happy otherwise I won't do it.